davidkel/davidkel.github.io/docs/Operations/deploy.md

 if your package.json already has the composer-* dependencies then these will not be overwritten.
 This is useful if you want to control the versions yourself outside of the version of the composer-cli you have installed

 ### composer network start
-This will start the fabric instantiation of the business network chaincode
+This will start the fabric instantiation of the business network chaincode as described [here](./deploy.md#fabric-1.1-node.js-chaincode) so again you can expect this to take a while and may need the startup timeout increased if you have a slow network or constrained resources.
+The command also provides control over

-- talk about providing an endorsement policy
+- defining your endorsement policy for the business network
-- CORE_CHAINCODE_STARTUPTIMEOUT
+- binding initial identities to participants to provide access to the business network

+#### Endorsement policy
+TBD
+#### identity binding
+TBD

 ## Using the Peer Commands
-TBD (needs research)
+TBD (needs research to see how this would be possible)

 ### [Next - Upgrading Business Networks](./upgrade.md)